 In case someone manages to log on to your computer, you want to make sure they can’t access your most private files.
 Especially if you’ve been storing sneaky candids of your best friend.

-On a Mac you can use preview application to encrypt your files.
+On a Mac, you can use 'preview application' to encrypt your files.
 Open the image with the preview application, select 'export as PDF' from the file menu, rename the extension to '.pdf' in the drop-down window and click show details.
 This will give you an option to encrypt the file and set a password.
-This method should work for any image files or document that can be opened by the preview app.
+This method should work for any image files or documents that can be opened by the preview app.

 Delete Your History